Category: News

 Warragul Show

-3BBR will be at the 2025 Warragul Show and we’ll broadcast live on Friday night 28th February.
-At 6:00pm Paul Strickland presents West Gippsland Week engaging with members of our community, and David Gilbert follows with his C120 Mixtape from 8:00pm until 10.
+3BBR was at the 2025 Warragul Show and we broadcast live on Friday night 28th February.
+At 6:00pm Paul Strickland presented West Gippsland Week engaging with members of our community, and David Gilbert followed with his C120 Mixtape from 8:00pm until 10.
+You can listen back via their respective program pages.

 Schedule changes from February 3